-As I pointed out in that piece, I’m aware that there are people who use these organizations, texts and interpretations like cudgels with which to strike a perceived enemy.
-And I realize that, as Alan Watts said, there are large number of religious followers who are looking at the texts like road-maps or guidebooks when they would make a stronger connection to their spiritual life if they abandoned the books and looked up at the view—at creation—instead.
+As was pointed out in that piece, there are people who use these organizations, texts and interpretations like cudgels with which to strike a perceived enemy, for as Alan Watts has said, there are large number of religious followers who are looking at the texts like road-maps or guidebooks when they would make a stronger connection to their spiritual life if they abandoned the books and looked up at the view—at creation—instead.

-The post began one day when I was doing what I very often do, which is listen to radio documentaries and interview programs.
-I learned in that interview that someone had done some work based on the claim that Einstein was apparently asked on his deathbed, “if you could do it all over, what would you do differently?” and supposedly he answered “read more Talmud.”
+The post began one day when I was doing what I very often do, which is listen to podcasts and/or radio documentaries and interview programs.
+I learned in one of those interviews that someone had done some work based on the claim that Einstein was apparently asked on his deathbed, “if you could do it all over, what would you do differently?” and according to their ‘expert,’ supposedly Einstein answered “read more Talmud.”

 If you love an argument, fine.
 Just make sure you’re having them with other people who love them.
 But otherwise what is it exactly that you’re going to do?
 What difference does it make to the universe if that other person’s consciousness is in alignment with your own?
 What is the value in that?
-What do the cosmos care about our opinions?
+What do the laws of nature and human behaviour care about our opinions?

 The simple fact is no one knows what Einstein’s last words were except him and whoever he said it to.
 So the debate simply cannot be settled it can only be guessed at, and even then only using evidence compiled before he was facing imminent death.
 Personally if I were a betting man I’d bet he didn’t say it, but both things are possible and in the end I really don’t care either way.
 I would throw whatever fiction I needed in a post to get a lesson across anyway.
 So for me the supposed Einstein statement was nothing more than a jumping off point for a posting about love.